 Blank stares.
 Every time.

 Your home reality: You'll notice your gummies got sticky, hard, or developed an off taste after a few weeks.
-What you won't know:
+What you won't know is whether they're growing dangerous bacteria, how much nutrient content has actually degraded, if they're still safe to consume, or whether heat and humidity created toxic breakdown products.

 This isn't meant to be alarmist.
 It's just reality.
 Stability is hard, and you can't assess it with your eyes and taste buds alone.